 Cons: Not many.
 You will spend a little more time on the metro but that may be worth it for a more local experience.

-UPSCALE: Hotel Barcelona 1882.
+UPSCALE: Radisson Blu 1882 Hotel.
 This 4-star hotel is located just a short distance from the Sagrada Familia.
 From the hotel terrace, you can look out across the rooftops to the Sagrada Familia.

 MID-RANGE: Aparthotel Silver.
 This hotel is located very close to the Fontana metro, so not only do you get the wonderful experience of staying in Gràcia, but you are also conveniently located to a metro station.
 Rooms are modern and feature a kitchenette.